Chapter Nine

 It would be impossible to list all the ways in which these frameworks can be put to use.
 The following discussion is meant simply to provide a few suggestions for further inquiry.

 The five hindrances are obstacles to concentration.
 They are: sensual desire, ill will, sloth & drowsiness, restlessness & anxiety, and uncertainty.
 The discussion of these hindrances under this fourth frame of reference lists five things to notice with regard to each hindrance: when it is present; when it is absent; how it arises; how—once arisen—it is abandoned; and how there will be no future arising of it once it has been abandoned.
 This last point refers to the stage of the practice when that particular hindrance is gone for good.
-If we identify the hindrances simply as hindrances to concentration, this stage would be stream entry in the case of uncertainty, and non-return in every other case, for non-return is the level of awakening where concentration is fully mastered (AN 3:85 [Thai: 3:87]).
+If we identify the hindrances simply as hindrances to concentration, this stage would be stream entry in the case of uncertainty, and non-return in every other case, for non-return is the level of awakening where concentration is fully mastered (AN 3:85 [Thai: AN 3:87]).
 If we identify the hindrances with the deeper and subtler fetters that share their names, then uncertainty would be overcome with stream entry; sensuality and ill will with non-return; and restlessness with arahantship (MN 118; AN 10:13).

 In either interpretation, this framework can be used all the way from the beginning stages of concentration practice to the transcendent attainments.